jbjd/Image-Viewer-In-Python/README.md

 5. Run "python compile.py" or the full path to compile.py if not currently in the same directory.
 This will install it into your program files directory -> C:/Program Files/Personal Image Viewer/viewer.exe

 6. To use it as an exe, go to an image file and right-click > select 'open with' > 'Choose another app' > select the exe file

+For simplicity I include the turbo jpeg dll in this repo, according to turbo jpeg's liscense I must state:
+This software is based in part on the work of the Independent JPEG Group.